 1957: Phil Collen, the great co-lead guitarist of Def Leppard, was born in Hackney, London.

-1973: Corey Taylor, guitarist and singer of Slipknot, was born in Des Moines, Iowa.
+1973: Corey Taylor, guitarist and lead singer of Slipknot, was born in Des Moines, Iowa.